A Proof-theoretic Semantics for Intuitionistic Linear Logic: Introduction

-Whilst Gheorghiu, Gu, and Pym have extended their result to give a B-eS for the logic of Bunched Implications~\cite{AlexTaoDavid_PtS4BI}, at present, there is very little work done on understanding modalities from a Base-extension Semantics (or even more generally from the point of view of Proof-theoretic Semantics), and even less to understanding additivity.
-Some work in this direction has been undertaken by Gheorghiu, Gu, and Pym, with the goal to understand the role of resource from the perspective of Base-extension semantics~\cite{AlexTaoDavid_ResourceSemantics_2024, AlexTaoDavid_ResourceSemanticsNote_2024}.
-K\"{u}rbis notes in his paper~\cite{Kurbis_PtSNegAndModality_2015} some conditions in his view toward a theory of modalities from the point of view of Proof-theoretic Semantics.
-Eckhardt and Pym~\cite{TimoDavid_PtSModalS4,TimoDavid_PtSModalS5} have developed B-eS semantics for the classical modal logics K, KT, K4, S4 and S5 with Buzoku and Pym~\cite{BuzokuPymIMLs2025} having developed semantics for the intuitionistic modal logics defined by Simpson~\cite{simpson1994Thesis}.
-However, both of these approaches, in the opinion of the author, leave something to be desired.
-Whether it is due to the fact that modalities generally have poor proof-theoretic properties or simply that we are lacking some deep metaphysical insight into what it means for a word of a language to be modal, with this paper, it is hoped that we will be able to at least address the issues I feel are present in the approaches previously taken towards understanding modalities from the perspective of Base-extension semantics.
+Before moving on, it is worth noting that whilst Gheorghiu, Gu, and Pym have extended their result to give a B-eS for the logic of Bunched Implications~\cite{AlexTaoDavid_PtS4BI}, at present, there is very little work done on understanding modalities from a base-extension semantics (or even more generally from the point of view of proof-theoretic semantics), and even less to understanding additivity.
+Some work in this direction has been undertaken by Gheorghiu, Gu, and Pym, with the goal to understand the role of resource from the perspective of base-extension semantics~\cite{AlexTaoDavid_ResourceSemantics_2024, AlexTaoDavid_ResourceSemanticsNote_2024}.
+K\"{u}rbis, for example, notes in his paper~\cite{Kurbis_PtSNegAndModality_2015} some conditions in his view toward a theory of modalities from the point of view of proof-theoretic semantics.
+However the framework he considers is considerably different from that which we consider here.
+Nontheless, it is Eckhardt and Pym~\cite{TimoDavid_PtSModalS4,TimoDavid_PtSModalS5} who first developed a base-extension semantics for the classical modal logics K, KT, K4, S4 and S5 in a manner closer to Sandqvist's original work for classical logic, with Buzoku and Pym~\cite{BuzokuPymIMLs2025} having developed semantics for the intuitionistic modal logics defined by Simpson~\cite{simpson1994Thesis} in a style much closer to that which we are interested in here.
+Unfortunately, both of these approaches, in the opinion of the author, leave something to be desired.
+Whether it is due to the fact that modalities generally have poor proof-theoretic properties or simply that we are lacking some deep metaphysical insight into what it means for a word of a language to be modal, with this paper, it is hoped that we will be able to at least address the issues I feel are present in the approaches previously taken towards understanding modalities from the perspective of base-extension semantics.
 This will be done by taking a much more intrinsically proof-theoretic approach to understanding modality in the setting of Intuitionistic Linear Logic.
-Our paper goes as follows: We start by giving an overview and introducing a new syntax for natural deduction for Intuitionistic Linear Logic, in Section~\ref{sec:ILL}.
+Our paper thus goes as follows: We start by giving an overview and introducing a new syntax for natural deduction for Intuitionistic Linear Logic, in Section~\ref{sec:ILL}.
 We then introduce the key semantic structures, that of atomic derivability, in Section~\ref{sec:Basic-Derivability}, and the support relation, in Section~\ref{sec:BeS}, and proceed to prove the necessary structural properties of both.
 We then have the key results of this paper, that of the soundness and completeness results, in Sections~\ref{sec:Soundness} and~\ref{sec:Completeness} respectively, before finally finishing with an overview of the results contained herein in Section~\ref{sec:Conc}.